dashohoxha/killercoda-scenarios/linux-cli/part2/step3.md

    the search text it will display the last command that matches it.
-   If we are happy with the search result we can just press enter to rerun it, or we can use the left and right arrows to edit it first and then press enter to run it.
+   If we are happy with the search result we can just press enter to rerun it, or we can use the left and right arrows to edit it first and then press [Enter] to run it.
 Otherwise we can keep pressing "Ctrl-r" to get the next matching command, and so on.

    Let's try it:

-   Press "Ctrl-r".
+   1. Press "Ctrl-r".

-   Type "/usr/bin".
+   2. Type "pass".

-   Press "Ctrl-r" again.
+   3. Press "Ctrl-r" again.

-   Press "Ctrl-r" again.
+   4. Press "Ctrl-r" again.

-   Press "Ctrl-e" to go to the end of the command.

-   Erase number "5" and type "3" instead.

-   Press "Enter".
+   5. Press "Enter".